 CLICK HERE

-to view the first phase of the International Space Solar Power Student Competition |
+to learn more about the International Space Solar Power Student Competition |

 We are pleased to make public several presentations that were given at the recent International Symposium on Solar Energy from Space, held September 8-10, 2009 at the Ontario Science Centre in Toronto, Canada.